puhamihai/terraform-provider-awx/docs/resources/organization.md

 * `name` - (Required)
 * `custom_virtualenv` - (Optional) Local absolute file path containing a custom Python virtualenv to use
+* `default_environment` - (Optional) The default execution environment for jobs run by this organization.
 * `description` - (Optional)
 * `max_hosts` - (Optional) Maximum number of hosts allowed to be managed by this organization